4JX/L5P-Keyboard-RGB/README.md

 - **Legion 7(i):** Won't work, the backlight on these is per-key and uses a different way of communicating.
 - **Any variant with a white backlight:** Havent figured out how to talk to this one yet, but given the limited number of states (off, low, high) there's not many effects I'd be able to add anyways.
+- **2020 Models:** These are not currently supported by the program, but support should be easy enough to add.

 # Building from source